souls-syntax/QuartzIO/README.md

    * Script-Friendly Output: All modules support `--json` and `--raw` flags for easy integration with scripts and other tools.

+## Known Limitations

+This is most likely not a concern unless you are using it for some complex work.

+1. CPU module may not give correct output if there are multiple sockets with the same `core_id`.
+2. CPU utilization measurement currently blocks the main thread for ~200ms.
+This can be adjusted in `src/modules/CpuModule.cpp` depending on your configuration and needs.

 ### Example Usage

 #### Get a summary of your CPU, including live utilization: